Sleepful/logAggregation/README.md

 To look at the solution, look at [PULL-REQUEST](https://github.com/Sleepful/logAggregation/pull/1.)

+To look at other code challenges, look here: https://github.com/Sleepful/CodingChallenges

 <h2>Log Aggregation: Print X sorted lists in order.</h2>

 Imagine you have any number of servers (1 to 1000+) that generate log files for your distributed app.
 Each log file can range from 100MB - 512GB in size.
 They are copied to your machine which contains only 16GB of RAM.